rakoch/scheduler/README.md

 - use master branch
 - open a terminal or command shell
 - cd to the project root for all options below--e.g., `cd ~/workspace/scheduler`
-- Make sure docker desktop is running and cleaned out of containers and images for this project
+- Make sure docker desktop is running and cleaned out of this project's containers and images
 - in terminal:  `docker pull mysql`

 ### You have several options on how to run and Test local rest End points